romanovichim/TonFunClessons_Eng/16lesson/ICO.md

 ### Why ICO is needed
 Conducting an ICO by a project allows you to provide it with funding, which is necessary for development, development and scaling.
 Usually, when conducting an ICO, it is assumed that the tokens will cost more over time.
 I note that "decent" projects, in their roadmaps, lay down various mechanics that do not allow the price of the token to fall sharply, provoking an even sharper price drop further.

-If you are curious to understand how profitable ICOs are, then you can see the statistics on the ROI of ICO projects [here] (https://icodrops.com/ico-stats/).
+If you are curious to understand how profitable ICOs are, then you can see the statistics on the ROI of ICO projects [here](https://icodrops.com/ico-stats/).

 > Filter by USD ROI to see top projects.